codybuell/homebridge-fridge-monitor/README.md

 Homebridge Temperature Monitor
 ==============================

 This [homebridge](https://github.com/homebridge/homebridge) plugin exposes a web-based temperature sensor to Apple's [HomeKit](http://www.apple.com/ios/home/).
-Using simple HTTP requests, the plugin allows you to read temperatures and define alert thresholds.
+Using HTTP requests, the plugin allows you to read temperatures from remote servers and define alert thresholds.

 Installation
 ------------